-Ensuring the existing Milton District Hospital can continue to service the community during construction is a major aspect of the Redevelopment Project.
-The Plenary Health plan includes the provision of un-interrupted patient care, uninterrupted access to the existing hospital and general minimum disruption to the existing facility operations during construction.
+Ensuring the existing Milton District Hospital could continue to service the community during construction was a major aspect of the Redevelopment Project.
+The Plenary Health plan included the provision of un-interrupted patient care, uninterrupted access to the existing hospital and general minimum disruption to the existing facility operations during construction.

 Health and wellness are inspired at MDH through regular and appealing connections to nature, light and view.
 The public zone is filled with abundant light and it is oriented to capture views of the Escarpment.
 The design puts people first, encouraging safe pedestrian and bicycle use as a means of transportation.
 It will also connect to existing transit stops and allows for future transit stops to be developed on the Campus.